sophiebatten123/Batten-s_Bakery_Website/README.md

 ![Typography](assets/images/welcome_typo.PNG)

-- The main font used throughout the whole wesbite was 'Mate SC' with 'Sans Serif' as a fallback font.
+- The main font used throughout the whole website was 'Mate SC' with 'Sans Serif' as a fallback font.
 Alongside this font some handwritten text was included to create a personalised feel to the website and contrast nicely against the hard edges of 'Mate SC'.
-Both of these text styles are easy to read and suited the style of the website.
+Both text styles are easy to read and suited the style of the website.

 ## Imagery